4 Things to Check Pre-Shift on Your Skidder Tires

 For example, operators can avoid a mid-shift blowout by checking the sidewall for damage.
 A quick repair kept their operation running, saving days of downtime.
 Train your crew to report any damage, no matter how small, and prioritize repairs to extend tire life.

-3. Sidewalls and Tread Depth: Guard Against Hidden Threats
+3. Sidewalls and Trade Depth: Guard Against Hidden Threats

 Sidewalls face constant abuse from stumps, rocks, and uneven terrain.
 Look for: